ravikishandaiya/terraform-provider-miro/README.md

 5. Set the account using invitation.

 ### Update the user
-Update the data of the user in the `main.tf` file (in this case only role can be updated.)
+Update the data of the user in the respective field in `resource` block as shown in [example usage](#example-usage).
+(in this case only role can be updated.)
 And apply using `terraform apply`

 ### Read the User Data